ibm-cloud-docs/pattern-oracle-disaster-recovery-on-powervs/pvs-solution-component.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Solution Architecture - Power Virtual Server for Oracle Disaster Recovery
+# Solution Components - Power Virtual Server for Oracle Disaster Recovery

 Power Virtual Server is a common solution component for both of the Oracle disaster recovery patterns.
 This section provides the PowerVS solution architecture that will be used for the Oracle disaster recovery patterns.